Touch the Stones at Stonehenge: Can You Really Do It?

 Standard admission fees to Stonehenge require visitors to stay on a designated path that keeps people a short distance away from the stones in order to protect the monument.

-However, special managed access experiences do exist.
-These allow small groups to enter the stone circle itself, where touching the stones may be permitted under strict guidance.
+However, special managed access experiences do exist and we have an example below.
+These trips allow small groups to enter the stone circle itself, get up close to them and where they can touch the stones under strict guidance.

 Adults: £161 Child: £151